 You could fill in the gaps with little Halloween toys, but we wanted to keep everything edible, because there were a few younger kids at the party who are very much in the stage of putting everything in their mouth.

 Really, anything goes!
 I made all this up on the biggest baking tray we had, as it was to serve 10 hungry kids.
 But what you will need will depend on how big a Halloween platter you are making.
 You could use a chopping board, serving platter, baking tray or even just a plate.

 This is a really difficult question to answer as there are SO many things on here, and they all need to be stored differently.
 Basically, try to only make as much as you know will get eaten.
 Make a smaller platter, and then top it up over time.
 Kids can get easily overwhelmed, and also eat way much when sweets are involved.
 The pizzas and sausages can be stored in an air tight container in the fridge for 2 days.

 More party food recipes

-If you’ve tried any of these Halloween Platter ideas, or any of the recipes on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried any of these Halloween Platter ideas, let us know how you got on in the comments below.

 - Put all the larger items onto your serving board.